jxmked/Time-lapse-Video-Creator/README.md

 ___This is under development version___

+> Hi, this branch of Time Lapse Video Creator is Under Development.
+> I'm trying to make more modular so they can be easily fix and more understandable.
+> And also giving my hand a glimpse of OOP with Python.
+> It is a something unique than I thought so it may took to long to finish.
+> - The Developer (Jovan)

 ### Requirements

 > If the environment is not in Termux, please install manually these packages/libraries...